stevewillson/timewise/README.md

 # Timewise

-Timewise is a time tracking system that is simple and provides a graphical way of viewing a daily plan.
+Timewise is a simple time tracking system that provides a graphical way of viewing a daily plan and then capturing actual time spent.

-Two columns:
+Two timegrids are displayed:
-PLANNED | ACTUAL
+Planning | Tracking

-Each entry contains the following fields:

-entry:
-  item:
-  dtgBegin
-  dtgEnd:
-category:

-notes:
+Clicking the timegrid adds an event, events can be resized and moved.
+Clicking on an event edits the title, dragging an event off the screen removes the event.